Experience the Best Beaches in Barcelona: Sun, Sand, and Mediterranean Bliss

 Sal Café: Located on Nova Icaria Beach, Sal Café is a popular beachfront spot known for its relaxed ambiance and excellent cuisine.
 They offer a diverse menu, including salads, sandwiches, seafood, and refreshing drinks.
 Whether you’re looking for a light snack or a full meal, Sal Café has something to satisfy every craving.

-Bestial: Positioned along San Sebastià Beach, Bestial is a trendy beachside restaurant with a stylish ambiance.
+Bestial: Located along San Sebastià Beach, Bestial is a trendy beachside restaurant with a stylish ambiance.
 Combining Mediterranean and Asian flavors, their menu features dishes like sushi, ceviche, grilled meats, and creative tapas.
 With its chic setting and panoramic views of the beach, Bestial offers a unique dining experience.

 Can Majó: Situated in the neighborhood of Barceloneta, close to the beach, Can Majó is a renowned seafood restaurant with a long-standing reputation.
 Serving up fresh seafood caught daily, their menu includes classic dishes like seafood paella, grilled prawns, and seafood fideuà.
 The restaurant’s rustic charm and attentive service make it a favorite among locals and visitors alike.